-Tax returns lodged using e-tax are usually processed in 14 days.

-For more information, visit our website at www.ato.gov.au
+- e-tax is a fast, secure and easy way to prepare and lodge your tax return. - Most refunds are issued within 14 days. - For more information, visit our website at www.ato.gov.au

 FEEDBACK

 Reader feedback helps us to improve the information we provide.
 If you have any feedback about this publication, please write to: